Playing-Indoors/The-Watcher-2018/README.md

 > These docs are a work in progress.
 Questions, feedback, and for now, even bikeshedding are welcome.
 If you would like to contribute please join our development channel in our [Discord](https://discordapp.com/invite/jBPFyBG).

+_A web-based tracker app for Kingdom Death.
+Built for the community, by the community._

 ## Getting started

 Read our [contribution](docs/contributing.md) guide.